apache/incubator-heron/website/content/docs/operators/deployment/statemanagers/zookeeper.md

 `statemgr.yaml` config file specific for the Heron cluster.
 You'll need to specify the following for each cluster:

-* `heron.class.state.manager` &mdash; Indicates the class to be loaded for managing the state in ZooKeeper and this class is loaded using reflection.
+* `heron.class.state.manager` --- Indicates the class to be loaded for managing the state in ZooKeeper and this class is loaded using reflection.
 You should set this to `com.twitter.heron.statemgr.zookeeper.curator.CuratorStateManager`

-* `heron.statemgr.connection.string` &mdash; The host IP address and port to connect to ZooKeeper cluster (e.g) "127.0.0.1:2181".
+* `heron.statemgr.connection.string` --- The host IP address and port to connect to ZooKeeper cluster (e.g) "127.0.0.1:2181".

-* `heron.statemgr.root.path` &mdash; The root ZooKeeper node to be used by Heron.
+* `heron.statemgr.root.path` --- The root ZooKeeper node to be used by Heron.
 We recommend providing Heron with an exclusive root node; if you do not, make sure that the following child nodes are unused: `/tmasters`, `/topologies`, `/pplans`, `/executionstate`, `/schedulers`.

-* `heron.statemgr.zookeeper.is.initialize.tree` &mdash; Indicates whether the nodes under ZooKeeper root `/tmasters`, `/topologies`, `/pplans`, `/executionstate`, and `/schedulers` need to created, if they are not found.
+* `heron.statemgr.zookeeper.is.initialize.tree` --- Indicates whether the nodes under ZooKeeper
+root `/tmasters`, `/topologies`, `/pplans`, `/executionstate`, and `/schedulers` need to created, if they are not found.
 Set it to `True` if you could like Heron to create those nodes.
 If those nodes are already there, set it to `False`.
 The absence of this configuration implies `True`.

-* `heron.statemgr.zookeeper.session.timeout.ms` &mdash; Specifies how much time in milliseconds to wait before declaring the ZooKeeper session is dead.
+* `heron.statemgr.zookeeper.session.timeout.ms` --- Specifies how much time in milliseconds
+to wait before declaring the ZooKeeper session is dead.

-* `heron.statemgr.zookeeper.connection.timeout.ms` &mdash; Specifies how much time in milliseconds to wait before the connection to ZooKeeper is dead.
+* `heron.statemgr.zookeeper.connection.timeout.ms` --- Specifies how much time in milliseconds
+to wait before the connection to ZooKeeper is dead.

-* `heron.statemgr.zookeeper.retry.count` &mdash; Count of the number of retry attempts to connect to ZooKeeper
+* `heron.statemgr.zookeeper.retry.count` --- Count of the number of retry attempts to connect to ZooKeeper

 * `heron.statemgr.zookeeper.retry.interval.ms`: Time in milliseconds to wait between each retry